asyncapi/nodejs-template/README.md

 This template must be used with the AsyncAPI Generator.
 You can find all available options [here](https://github.com/asyncapi/generator/).

-In case you use X509 security and need to provide certificates, place them in the root of generated server with the following names: `ca.pem`, `service.cert`, `service.key`.
+In case you use X509 security and need to provide certificates, either place them in the root of the generated server with the following names: `ca.pem`, `service.cert`, `service.key`.
+You can provide a custom directory where cert files are located using `certFilesDir` parameter like `-p certFilesDir=../not/in/my/app/dir`.

 Since you can have multiple different security schemes, to use the one of X509 type, you need to pass the name fo the scheme like this: `-p securityScheme=SCHEME_NAME`.

 > You can find a complete tutorial on AsyncAPI Generator using this template [here](https://www.asyncapi.com/docs/tutorials/streetlights).